Page Content

-FAFSA is short for Free Application for Student Aid and is a form that students need to fill out to receive any financial aid or assistance from the United States Federal Government.
-FAFSA comes under the purview of the U. S. Department of Education’s Office of Federal Student Aid, which provides more than $120billion in financial aid to students each year to help fund their college or career school.
+FAFSA is short for Free Application for Student Aid and is a form that students must fill out to receive financial aid or assistance from the United States Federal Government.
+FAFSA comes under the purview of the U. S. Department of Education’s Office of Federal Student Aid, which provides more than $ 120 billion in financial aid to students each year to help fund their college or career school.

 FAFSA collects personal and financial information from students and parents and, based on the Expected Family Contribution (EFC) and other criteria, awards financial aid to the applicant-student.
-Typically, the FAFSA form for the following academic year is made available every October and is required to be submitted before the stipulated deadline, which is determined based on the applicant’s state of residence.
+Typically, the FAFSA form for the following academic year is made available every October and must be submitted before the stipulated deadline, which is determined based on the state where the applicant resides.

 A Student applying at a FAFSA graduate school seeking financial assistance from the Federal Government should use FAFSA to determine their eligibility to secure student loans, grants, scholarships, and federal work-study programs.